menu

 Oceanside home prices are not only among the most expensive in New York, but Oceanside real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 14.83% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oceanside telecommute to their jobs.
+Overall, about 15.90% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Oceanside is a great place for families with children to consider.
 First of all, many other families with children live here, making Oceanside a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Oceanside has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oceanside’s overall crime rate is lower than average for the country.

-Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Oceanside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Oceanside is a very ethnically-diverse town.
 The people who call Oceanside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oceanside residents report their race to be White, followed by Asian.
 Oceanside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.66% of the town’s residents.
-Important ancestries of people in Oceanside include Italian, Irish, German, Polish, and Russian.
+People of Hispanic or Latino origin account for 16.30% of the town’s residents.
+Important ancestries of people in Oceanside include Italian, Irish, German, Russian, and Polish.

 The most common language spoken in Oceanside is English.
 Other important languages spoken here include Spanish and Italian.